vsemionov/django-rest-offlinesync/README.md

 #### Current Limitations

-* There is no way to retrieve an object, whose parent is deleted.
+* Currently there is no way to retrieve an object, whose parent is deleted.
 This can be a problem especially if an object is moved to a deleted parent.
 Then, a syncing client has no way to notice the move.
 The object would eventually be removed from the server, but will be kept indefinitely on the client.
 * The *NestedModelMixin* currently ensures http 404 errors for deleted parents only if they are direct parents.